Collective narcissism: Collective vs. individual

-The charismatic leader-follower relationship
+Charismatic leader-follower relationship

-Another sub-concept encompassed by collective narcissism is that of the "Charismatic Leader-Follower Relationship" theorized by political psychologist Jerrold Post.
+Another sub-concept encompassed by collective narcissism is that of the "charismatic leader-follower relationship" theorized by political psychologist Jerrold Post.
 Post takes the view that collective narcissism is exhibited as a collection of individual narcissists, and discusses how this type of relationship emerges when a narcissistic charismatic leader, appeals to narcissistic "ideal-hungry" followers.

 An important characteristic of the leader follower-relationship are the manifestations of narcissism by both the leader and follower of a group.
 Within this relationship there are two categories of narcissists: the mirror-hungry narcissist, and the ideal-hungry narcissist—the leader and the followers respectively.
 The mirror-hungry personality typically seeks a continuous flow of admiration and respect from his followers.
 Conversely, the ideal-hungry narcissist takes comfort in the charisma and confidence of his mirror-hungry leader.
 The relationship is somewhat symbiotic; for while the followers provide the continuous admiration needed by the mirror-hungry leader, the leader's charisma provides the followers with the sense of security and purpose that their ideal-hungry narcissism seeks.
 Fundamentally both the leader and the followers exhibit strong collectively narcissistic sentiments—both parties are seeking greater justification and reason to love their group as much as possible.

 Perhaps the most significant example of this phenomenon would be that of Nazi Germany.
 Adolf Hitler's charisma and polarizing speeches satisfied the German people's hunger for a strong leader.
 Hitler's speeches were characterized by their emphasis on "strength"—referring to Germany—and "weakness"—referring to the Jewish people.
 Some have even described Hitler's speeches as "hypnotic"—even to non-German speakers—and his rallies as "watching hypnosis on large scale".
 Hitler's charisma convinced the German people to believe that they were not weak, and that by destroying the perceived weakness from among them (the Jews), they would be enhancing their own strength—satisfying their ideal-hungry desire for strength, and pleasing their mirror-hungry charismatic leader.